zhnxjtu/HPSE/README.md

 # HPSE

 *************************************************************************************
 *This is the instruction of the code for "Hierarchical Model Compression via Shape-Edge Representation of Feature Map — an Enlightenment from the Primate Visual System".
+The paper is accepted by IEEE Transaction on Multimedia
 *************************************************************************************

 Contents: